 Why I love my job:

-There is no lever in the United States that can affect change the way that education can.
+There is no lever in the United States that can effect change the way that education can.
 Having the opportunity to learn more about the ways to improve education from some of the very best thought leaders in the country, while developing plans to impact my community, my home…I simply can’t imagine a better way to spend my time.

 My connection to public schools:

 I’m a proud product of public schools.
 I attended public schools from K-12, just like my grandparents, my parents, my siblings, my cousins, and the newest generation of my family: my nieces and nephew.

 I believe in the promise of education as a means of providing every child with an equal opportunity to learn, grow and thrive.

 Saying no. I inherently want to be everywhere, see everything, be with everyone.
 The fear of missing out runs deep, which makes it difficult to say no even when I know I should.
 I push it as hard as I can, for as long as I can, until I run out of steam.
 Unfortunately, when I am worn out and overextended I don’t bring my best self to the table.

 This image represents why I work at NewMexicoKidsCAN: